 Upon acceptance of a proposal, ASSR admin will send a membership invoice; members with PayPal accounts can directly submit dues through the PayPal link on the ASSR website (http://www.assronline.org/membership).
 Anyone presenting a paper must be a member of ASSR and must ensure payment of dues as outlined above.
 Participants must also register for the annual meeting through the SWCRS website and pay the applicable cost of registration and book with the conference hotel.

 AMERICAN ACADEMY OF RELIGION SOUTHWEST REGION

 You may submit any proposal that addresses this theme tailored to an individual section below.
 Sections will also consider proposals on topics beyond the conference theme.

 For questions related to a specific section, contact the convener listed below.
 For other questions, you may contact Tiffany Puett, firstname.lastname@example.org or Jennifer Hancock, email@example.com.

 Arts, Literature, and Religion

-Convener: Rebecca Poe Hays, R_Hays@Baylor.edu
+Unit Chair: Rebecca Poe Hays, R_Hays@Baylor.edu

 The Arts, Literature, and Religion section investigates the artistic representations of religion as a force in everyday life, notes the expectations within these representations, and explores the influence that these representations impress upon the surrounding world.
 This interdisciplinary program unit invites papers exploring any aspect of the intersection between art, literature, and religion.
 We additionally provide a forum for the exploration of religion and religious themes through one’s own art, and thus invite proposals for artistic presentations, performances, and galleries (e.g., painting, photography, music, creative writing, etc.).
 In addition to a general call for high quality presentations and papers engaging the intersection of Art, Literature, and Religion, we especially invite papers and presentations that engage this year’s conference theme, “Religion and Crisis.”

 Comparative and Asian Studies in Religion